bigandy/astro-blog/src/content/blog/weeknotes/2023/weeknotes-2023-40.md

 - I have been studying React in super-fine detail following on with Josh Comeau's fantastic [Joy of React](https://www.joyofreact.com/) which although I have been a React developer for the last 7 or so years I am learning a ton from.

-- Following up from going to London to see my brother and his family for Rob and Megan's joint 40th Birthday Party&trade;
+- Went to London to see my brother and his family for their joint 40th Birthday Party&trade; where they made a surprise announcement

+- Have started attempting to walk 10,000 steps a day.
+My brother said that he was also doing this and it sounded like a good idea for me to try it.
+One week and almost every day I have beat this target.
+Today (sunday) is looking unlikely but I will do some Zwifting in the garage instead.

+- Went to Reading to oggle the new iPhones, listen to bagpipes in the street, and go on a train trip with Emma as Arthur was away at cub camp.